 64-bit JRE Bundle

-A 64-bit JRE Bundle can be specified for 64-bit packages.
+A 64-bit JRE Bundle can be specified for 64-bit packages or for 64-bit Java Products.
 The "Package Type" can be specified in the Install Parameters page.

 In this field, you can specify where the bundle will be placed/installed (you will select a folder in the Files and Folders page).